idrissyed7/DDSPermissionsManager/app/README.md

 in for up to 1 day since initial login.
 To change the default expiration for the refresh token, `MICRONAUT_SECURITY_TOKEN_REFRESH_COOKIE_COOKIE_MAX_AGE=[number][m|h|d|w]` or application.yml can be modified accordingly.

-The refresh token mechanism requires extending Micronaut framework code, such code in the DDS Permissions Manager repository can be found in files prefaced with 'RefreshToken' in `app/src/main/java/io/unityfoundation/dds/permissions/manager/security/`.
+The refresh token mechanism requires extending framework code, such code in the DDS Permissions Manager repository can be found in files prefaced with 'RefreshToken' in `app/src/main/java/io/unityfoundation/dds/permissions/manager/security/`.